Modeling and Control Technical Achievement Award

 Award Items:

-• Engraved plaque
+• An engraved plaque

-• A one-time honorarium of USD 1,500
+• An honorarium of 1,500 USD

-• Reimbursement of up to USD 1,000 towards the recipient's necessary conference registration, travel, and accommodation costs incurred to attend the award ceremony
+• Reimbursement of up to 1,000 USD towards the recipient's necessary conference registration, travel, and accommodation costs incurred to attend the award ceremony

 Submitting a Nominee: When submitting a nominee, you will be asked to log into your existing IEEE account (or register for a new one) to identify as a nominator.
 Subsequently, select the IEEE Modeling and Control Technical Achievement Award and enter the required data and documents.
-Please note: up to two endorsement letters can be submitted and must contain the following: name, title, contact data, endorser's main field of interest, the relationship between the endorser and the nominee, nominee's achievements for the selection criteria indicated in the award description, the reason why the endorser personally recommends the nominee, endorser's signature, and dateThe portal to submit applications is closed.

 2023 Honoree: Josep M. Guerrero